nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/blob-upload-for-batch-processing.md

 You can execute an automation chain or an automation operation using the blobs associated to a batch as input.

-To place the blobs as input, call a specific batch operation by passing the `operationId` and `batchId`&nbsp;path parameters:
+To place the blobs as input, call a specific batch operation by passing the `operationId` and `batchId` path parameters:

 ```
 POST /api/v1/upload/{batchId}/execute/{operationId}